omar-polo/gmid/README.md

 # gmid

-> dead simple, zero configuration Gemini server

-gmid is a simple and minimal Gemini server.
-It can run without configuration, so it's well suited for local development, but at the same time has a configuration file flexible enough to meet the requirements of most capsules.

-It was initially written to serve static files, but can also optionally execute CGI scripts.
-It was also written with security in
-mind: on Linux, FreeBSD and OpenBSD is sandboxed via `seccomp(2)`, `capsicum(4)`and `pledge(2)`+`unveil(2)` respectively.

-gmid can be used from the command line to serve local directories
+gmid is a Gemini server written with security in mind.
+I initially wrote it to serve static files, but it has grown into a featureful server that can be used from either the command line to serve local directories

-    # serve the directory docs
+    gmid docs  # serve the directory docs over gemini
-    gmid docs

-or you can pass a configuration file and have access to all the features
+or as a traditional daemon

     gmid -c /etc/gmid.conf

-Please consult the [manpage](gmid.1) for more information.

 ## Features

+(random order)

  - IRI support (RFC3987)
  - punycode support
- - dual stack: can serve over both IPv4 and IPv6
+ - dual stack (IPv4 and IPv6)
- - automatic certificate generation (in config-less mode)
+ - automatic certificate generation for config-less mode
  - CGI scripts
  - (very) low memory footprint
  - small codebase, easily hackable